-A scatter plot over pairs of observed E2027 plasma concentrations and $\Delta QTcF$ by race is shown in Figure 3(A).
-A linear mixed-effects model with a treatment-specific intercept provided an acceptable fit to the observed data and was used to establish the relationship between plasma concentrations of E2027 and $\Delta QTcF$ (Figure 3B).
-A significant but shallow C-QTc relationship was observed with a slope of 0.002 msec per ng/mL (90%CI 0.0007-0.0031 msec per ng/mL) and a small, nonsignificant treatment-specific intercept of -0.6 msec.
-An effect on the QTcF interval of >10 msec could be excluded up to E2027 plasma concentrations of approximately 3579 ng/mL, corresponding to a dose at least 4-fold larger than the 50 mg phase 2 dose.
+A scatter plot over pairs of observed E2027 plasma concentrations and $\Delta QTcF$ by race is shown in Figure 3, panel A. A linear mixed-effects model with a treatment specific intercept provided an acceptable fit to the observed data and was used to establish the relationship between plasma concentrations of E2027 and $\Delta QTcF$ (Figure 3, Panel B).
+A significant but shallow C-QTc relationship was observed with a slope of 0.002 msec per ng/mL (90% CI: 0.0007 to 0.0031) and a small, non-significant treatment specific intercept of -0.6 msec.
+An effect on the QTcF interval >10 msec could be excluded up to E2027 plasma concentrations of ~3579 ng/mL, corresponding to a dose at least 4-fold larger than the 50 mg phase 2 dose.
 The goodness-of-fit plot suggests that the model provides an acceptable fit to the observed data.
-The highest concentrations of E2027 will be seen in patients who are taking the drug with food and have reduced clearance because of hepatic impairment or are also on concomitant medication with a potent 3A4 inhibitor (the high clinical exposure scenario).
-Mean C{max} s in these patient groups can be estimated to be approximately 1300 ng/mL, which is almost 3-fold below the concentration levels at which a QTc effect of >10 msec can be excluded using the C-QTc analysis from the SAD and MAD studies.
+The highest concentrations of E2027 will be seen in patients who are taking the drug with food and have reduced clearance due to hepatic impairment or are also on concomitant medication with a potent 3A4 inhibitor (the High Clinical Exposure scenario).
+Mean C{max} ss in these patient groups can be estimated to be ~1300 ng/mL, which is almost 3-fold below concentration levels at which a QTc effect > 10 msec can be excluded using the C-QTc analysis from the SAD an MAD studies.